ZooPhy/avian-influenza-nanopore/README.md

 http://127.0.0.1:4174/run_summary/run_summary.html
 ```

 The report server serves the existing static HTML reports from the local `results/` directory.
-It does not upload sequencing data or expose the reports to the network.
+By default it binds only to the loopback interface, so it does not upload sequencing data or publish the reports to the network.

 Press `Ctrl+C` to stop the server.